 There also may be additional legal requirements that must be adhered to when buying or selling a franchise.
 Legal issues are beyond the scope of this article.
 Make sure to consult your own attorney to ensure you are in compliance with all applicable laws.

 Package up your proposal and send it via email as a PDF, or print it and deliver it in person or via a mail or delivery service.
 And be sure to follow up within a few days just to make sure it arrived and check to see if the recipient has questions.

 You might like to know that you don't have to start with a blank word processing screen.
-A package like Proposal Kit, which contains hundreds of topic templates and dozens of sample proposals, can make writing, formatting, and assembling business proposals much easier.
+A package like Proposal Kit, which contains thousands of topic templates and dozens of sample proposals, can make writing, formatting, and assembling business proposals much easier.
 Each template in Proposal Kit includes instructions and suggestions for what to include on that page, so starting with those can make your writing more efficient and thorough.
 The pages are professionally formatted, too, and you can even choose specific graphic designs or use your own logo to add visual interest to your proposal.
 Learn how to effectively select colors for a winning business proposal.